PolusAI/jupyterlab-extensions/jupyterlab_wipp_plugin_creator/README.md

     - Submit Argo job via Kubernetes Client to build the image via a Kaniko container.
     - Publish the image on POLUSAI Dockerhub.

+Currently ui key is automatically generated and will only contain "key" (name), "title", and "description".
+Hard-coding and more complex 'ui' keys with more fields such as "default" and "condition" are not supported as of 0.2.4.

 ### Development install